-Grizzly Bears reach weights of 300-1500 pounds.
-The coat color ranges from shades of blond, brown, black, or a combination of these; the long outer guard hairs are often tipped with white or silver giving it a grizzled appearance hence the name.
+Grizzly Bears reach weights of up to 1500 pounds.
+The coat colour ranges from shades of blond, brown, black, or a combination of these; the long outer guard hairs are often tipped with white or silver giving it a grizzled appearance hence the name.

 The grizzly has a large hump over the shoulders which is a muscle mass used to power the forelimbs in digging.
 The head is large and round with a concave facial profile.
 In spite of its size, this bear can run at speeds of up to 50 clicks per hour.